donedgardo/blog/content/blog/persistence-refactor.md

 👋 Hello there!!

-Today we are going to improve our code.
+Today we are going to improve our code by applying some Solid Principles.

-Let's take a look at this:
+Let's take a look at our current code:
 ```clojure
 (ns tic-tac-toe-server.render
   (:require [tic-tac-toe-server.sessions :refer [set-cookies set-game-options set-game]]))